digital-asset/daml-katacoda/deploying-daml/daml-on-fabric/1_test.md

 This step may take a couple of moments (it’s worth it!).
 You should see `success Saved lockfile.` in the output if everything worked as expected.

-Install SDKMan to manage Java and SBT dependencies:
+Install SDKMan to manage Java, Scala, and SBT dependencies:

 ```
 curl -s "https://get.sdkman.io" | bash